HelpMeGame/CS-Trade-Up-Analyzer/README.md

 An algorithm that uses the Steam Community Market to gather price data and then analyze them to find the most profitable possible combinations for trade ups.

+**Please note: this is still in development.
+I highly recommend double and then triple checking any results, as they can - and most likely will - have errors.
+This tool should in no way shape or form be the sole influencer of a choice to attempt a Counter Strike trade up.**

 ---

 ## Requirements